A beginner hypertrophy training program is incredibly simple to set up.

 If you go from a 45 lb bench press for ten reps to 90 lbs for ten reps, you’ll get bigger and stronger.

-Remember, you don’t grow muscle just from training; you have to recover from that training too.
+Remember, muscle growth doesn’t occur just from training; you have to recover from that training too.

-The worst thing you can do as a beginner is a ton of sets that you can’t recover from and don’t even need to build more muscle.
+The worst thing you can do as a beginner is a ton of sets that you can’t recover from and don’t even need for muscle growth.

 First, begin with straight sets of 5 for your barbell exercises and 10 for bodyweight/dumbbell work.